 6. Brag About Your Reviews.
 Recently, a client of mine increased his engagement remarkably by tweaking his ad to promote having reached a milestone—100 Google Reviews.
 It doesn’t make sense not to use your reviews if you’ve got them.
 Placing good testimonials in strategic places—like an advertisement or your web homepage– can make a big difference in your marketing results.

 10. Tweak the Mailing List.
 If you have a mailing list and are sending out an email greeting every so often, you may want to take a second look at the list itself.
-As much as we all want to send one, general email/send to reach everyone on our list, sometimes it is a better idea to segment the lists and address them more specifically.
-For example, it may make sense to send a special offer to some, but not all of your mailing list.
-Occasionally, it’s a good idea to take a look at your list and see how it could better serve your efforts.
+As much as we all would like to send one general email to reach everyone on our list, sometimes it is more effective to segment the lists and address them more specifically.
+For example, it may make sense to send a special offer to some, but not all, of your mailing list.
+Occasionally, it’s a good idea to review your list and see how it could better serve your efforts.